by Janis / 0 comments - Orginally published:15th October 2019

 Did you know that UNESCO stands for United Nations Educational, Scientific and Cultural Organisation?

-Let's start with one of Croatia’s natural UNESCO wonders, Plitvice Lakes Natural Park.
-These beautiful lakes and waterfalls have been flowing and cascading for thousands of years.
-I can’t imagine that in some regions of the park, that they look too much different from today.
+Let's start with one of Croatia's natural UNESCO wonders, Plitvice Lakes Natural Park.
+These beautiful lakes and waterfalls have flowed and cascaded for thousands of years.
+I can imagine that in some regions of the park they have remained unchanged for centuries.

 Cascading waterfalls into the opal lake

-When we arrived at Plitvice lakes early on a misty September’s morning, the moist air was hanging low across the stilted boardwalks and almost felt quite ethereal.
+When we arrived at Plitvice Lakes early on a misty September morning, the moist air hung low across the stilted boardwalks and almost felt quite ethereal.
 Plitvice has created its own little microclimate and is quite often unpredictable all year round.

 A damp path, constructed of wooden planks, skirts the end of one of Plitvice's many lakes, framed by a tree-covered hill.
 A mist hangs over the lake and clings to the hillside.